How do I migrate from Litle v8 to v12?

-- Create a new Merchant Account for Litle & Co.
+Establish the authorization route by creating a new Merchant Account, with Processor set to Litle & Co.
 Auth (version 12).
 Provide the necessary information according to the merchant's specifications.
 The merchant parameters Merchant ID, Username, and Password will all be assigned by Litle & Co.

 litle_settle_scriptwill need to be updated to the absolute path of this upload script.

 The most notable addition to this processor's module is the ability to now handle ACH transactions, including PPD and CCD.
 This is enabled in a similar manner as above, but instead of authorizing through the Litle Auth module, the merchant would use the NACHA module.
 The settle route is the same (Litle Big Batch or Monetra Big Batch Aggregation).
 This allows the NACHA module to verify the data according to industry rules and update the batch for later settlement through Litle.
 When using the NACHA module, you will need to send (at a minimum) these parameters for each transaction:

 ACCT_SAVINGSas a flag in tranflags if the account is a savings account (no flag is needed if it's a checking account)

 ACCT_BUSINESSas a flag in tranflags if the account is a business account (no flag is needed if it's a personal account)

 You can also send these parameters, which will be passed on to Litle:

 The updated module supports sending returns to Visa cards online, as per the requirements that went into effect April 2020.

 Card/Credentials on File